 Pinot noir is one of the most versatile red wines to match with food and a great option in a restaurant when one of you is eating meat and the other fish.

-There are ingredients that will pair with practically any pinot noir such as duck and mushrooms and others, like salmon or tuna, where they will depending on the way you’ve cooked them and the style of pinot you’re drinking.
+There are ingredients that will pair with practically any pinot noir such as duck and mushrooms and others, such as salmon or tuna, where they will depending on the way you’ve cooked them and the style of pinot you’re drinking.

-Here are some suggestions for food for different styles of pinot noir, most of which (barring the mature pinots) should be served cool or chilled:
+Here are some food pairings for different styles of pinot noir, most of which (barring the mature pinots) should be served cool or chilled:

 Light, fresh pinots